 Drones on golf courses: Additional considerations

-When it comes to using this technology on the golf course, the primary questions are, how much of this are you interested in doing yourself, and how much would you rather contract out?
+When it comes to using this technology on your golf course, the primary questions are: How much of this are you interested in doing yourself, and how much would you rather contract out?
 At every step along the way — from flying to data collection, processing and analysis — a certain level of investment and expertise is required.
 The ultimate goal is to maximize the information you have and the time you have to act on it, and outsourcing particular aspects of the UAV process may simply be the best route to obtaining the best information in a timely manner.

 The DJI Phantom 4 Pro V2.0.
 For previous drone research, the authors used one of its predecessors, the DJI Phantom 4 Pro, which is no longer produced.
 Photo courtesy of DJI

 Drone technology is expanding on all fronts, and there are plenty of options at each level of the process: new, more affordable aircraft; increasingly advanced sensors and cameras; software and services that produce highly informative, interactive and customizable maps; and the choice of doing it all in-house or hiring an outside service.

 In the October issue of GCM, the second part of this series on drones will focus on the various options available and examine some of the specific drones, cameras, software and services best suited for golf courses.

 - Booth, J., D. McCall and D. Sullivan.
 2019.
 Site-specific management of spring dead spot: Using aerial mapping to enable precise applications of treatments for spring dead spot may cut costs and reduce fungicide use over time.
 Golf Course Management 87(4):80-85.

 Daniel O’Brien is a former program technician, Doug Karcher is a turfgrass soil specialist and professor, and Mike Richardson is a professor in the Department of Horticulture at the University of Arkansas in Fayetteville, Ark.